If you want to get chickens and have neighbors nearby, you’re likely pondering this question – “Are chickens noisy?”

 Are Chickens Noisy at Night?

-Chickens are nearly silent at night, unless something disturbs them.
+Chickens are nearly silent at night unless something disturbs them.
 Their vision is very poor in the dark, so no action is going on when the lights are out.
-As long as your coop is predator proof, you shouldn’t hear a peep from them all night.
+As long as your coop is predator-proof, you shouldnโt hear a peep from them all night.

 How to Reduce Chicken Noise